aviari/wginr/README.md

 ### Asdog
 Asdog (CNV analysis) usage is described in [Asdog_Scripts](docs/Asdog_Scripts.md)

-A **sample session**, including some explanations about scripts and files, is available in [samples](samples/README.md).
+A **Asdog sample session**, including some explanations about scripts and files, is available in [samples](samples/README.md).

 Aspup is a variant of Asdog designed for then Agilent Oneseq backbone.